Summer Art Studio

 The Senior Division is a more focused group, designed for the young artist who is working to cultivate and refine their artistic talents.
 Classes consist of dedicated weekly projects designed to develop and fine-tune specific skills under the supervision of experienced staff in a small, hands-on classroom environment.
 Smaller class sizes allow each camper to have ample one-on-one instruction and encourage useful critique time with instructors.
 By exploring various techniques in each of the subject areas presented, campers gain a deeper understanding of the specific media and learn different approaches to using it.

-• Week 2: Wheel Throwing*, Comics, Collage
+• Week 2: Wheel Throwing*, Abstract, Costume Design*

-• Week 3: Anatomy, Fibers, Foundation: Art in Nature*
+• Week 3: Anatomy, Fibers, Advertising Design*

-• Week 4: Ceramics, Acrylic, 3-Dimensional
+• Week 4: Ceramics, Book Cover Design, Plein Air*

 • Week 5: Wheel Throwing*, Sketchbook*, Printmaking*

-• Week 6: Watercolor, Photography, Foundation: Portrait Drawing*
+• Week 6: Watercolor*, Portraiture, Plein Air*

-• Week 7: Ceramics, Jewelry, Bookmaking*
+• Week 7: Ceramics, Illustration, Non-Traditional Painting

-• Week 8: Illustration, Sculpture, Exploring Still-Life*
+• Week 8: Pointillism, Sculpture, Foundation: Exploring Still Life*

-*NEW IN 2024* After-Camp Artist Workshop
+After-Camp Artist Workshop

 Exclusive to the Senior Division, this After-Camp Activity offers a more in-depth exploration into a variety of mediums and techniques.
 Limited to 10 campers, this enrichment gives each person the opportunity to discover, play, create, and try new ways of approaching materials they’ve used and some new ones, too.
 Led by one of our highly skilled instructors, campers will get immediate feedback and help in taking their art to the next level in this class.
+Themes for each week are:

 Subjects